astro-stan/truecharts/charts/stable/grafana/docs/dashboards.md

 ### Some explanation of the values:
 - `enabled` turn on/off the dashboard
 - `failOnError` when enabled and dashboard fails to download, `init pod` will go into error and Grafana will not continue deploying.
-- `b64content` decodes automaticly base64 encrypted dashboards
+- `b64content` automaticly decodes base64 encoded dashboards
-- `datasource {}` here can each variable been set which needs to be replaced, with a give value.
-You can lookup in the `dashboard.json` which variables needs to be set.
-Variable needs to be complete given as it is in the `dashboard.json`.
-So this can be included ` ${..}` , in deployments like flux you probable need to escape some characters.
+- `datasource: { name: "", value: "" }` A list of maps where entry allows specifying a variable which needs to be replaced with a give value.
+You should lookup in the dashboard's JSON file which variables need to be set.
+Variable substitutions need to be as they appear in the JSON, including brackets (`${...}`), if present.
+Keep in mind that in deployments like flux you may need to escape some characters.
 - `id` numbered id from https://grafana.com/grafana/dashboards/.
 - `revision` numbered revision from https://grafana.com/grafana/dashboards/.
 - `url` url where to download the dashboard from.

 Note: It have to be `marketplace:` or `url:` both cannot be set at a time per dashboard.